IanGarraway/MOJDTS/Docs/testing.md

 3. Mocking
     - API calls to `TasksService` are mocked to isolate component behaviour.
     - Functions like `setShow` and `setTask` are spied on to ensure correct invocations.
+4. Services and Utilities were created using Test Driven Development.
+Components and pages were created using Vite live server to manually test during development.
+Unit and Integration tests were then created afterwards to automate testing.

 ### Frontend Test File Organisation